 The Youth Skills Development program provides young children with the opportunity to have fun and learn to ski at the same time.

-The Jackrabbit Ski League
+The Jackrabbit Ski League Overview

 The Jackrabbit Program was named after the legendary ski pioneer, Herman “Jackrabbit” Smith-Johannsen – a Norwegian immigrant who lived and skied to the tender age of 111.
-“Jackrabbit” attributed his long life partially to cross country skiing, a healthy outdoor life and always striving for his personal best.
-Many of our current Olympic stars, including Beckie Scott and Sarah Renner, got their start in their local Jackrabbit Programs.
+“Jackrabbit” attributed his long life partially to cross country skiing, a healthy outdoor life, and always striving for his personal best.
+Many of our current Olympic stars, including Beckie Scott and Sarah Renner, got their start in their local Jackrabbit programs.

 The Jackrabbit Ski League is a skill development program for children.
 The program objectives are for children to: